-Let s ≪ n.
+• Let $s \ll n$.
 We want to recover all the tokens with non-zero frequency provided there at most s of them and or report that there are too many otherwise.

-- The overall idea is to randomly map the tokens into 2s streams. - If the stream is s-sparse there will be a good chance that individual streams will be 1-sparse.
+If the stream is s-sparse there will be a good chance that individual streams will be 1-sparse.